dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 cd "/Volumes/Macintosh HD/Library/Extensions"
 ```
 Then by typing `ls`, you should see bunch of .kexts.
-* **Note:** If you only see .kexts starting with "HighPoint", you can ignore this.
+* **Note:** If you only see .kexts starting with "HighPoint", you can ignore this and just restart the system.
 If other kexts are found, continue.

 Delete everything **except** for the ones that start with HighPoint, by using `rm -rf "kextname"`